GopalDwivedii/GeneratingImage_/README.md

 # GeneratingImage
-Adding more posibilities to your imaginating of images using OpenAI.
+Adding more posibilities to your imagination of images using OpenAI.